 His therapy uses a variety of techniques including cognitive behavior therapy, mindfulness, positive psychotherapy, and dialectical behavior therapy in order to help the patient reach his or her goals.

-At the Sarasota, FL, Center of Revitalizing Psychiatry Mr. Chambers is currently treating adult and geriatric patients on Mondays and Thursdays.
+At the Sarasota, FL, Center of Revitalizing Psychiatry Tom is currently treating adult and geriatric patients on Thursdays.

 Sylvie Jeanloz, LCSW